WebAssembly/exception-handling/document/core/exec/runtime.rst

 Exception handlers are installed by |TRY| instructions and are either *catching handlers* or *delegating handlers*.

-Catching handlers start with the identifier |CATCHadm| and carry a mapping from :ref:`tag addresses <syntax-tagaddr>` to their associated branch *targets*, each of which is expressed syntactically as a possibly empty sequence of :ref:`instructions <syntax-instr>` possibly following a :ref:`tag address <syntax-tagaddr>`.
+Catching handlers start with the identifier |CATCHadm| and contain catch clauses, which are mappings from :ref:`tag addresses <syntax-tagaddr>` to their associated branch *targets*.
+Each catch clause is expressed syntactically as a possibly empty sequence of :ref:`instructions <syntax-instr>` possibly following a :ref:`tag address <syntax-tagaddr>`.
 If there is no :ref:`tag address <syntax-tagaddr>`, the instructions of that target correspond to a |CATCHALL| clause.